near/docs/docs/validator/delegation.md

 ```
 Where `<POOL_ID>` is `valeraverim.pool.f863973.m0`; and the `<OWNER_ID>` is `meerkat.testnet`.
 The `''` result means that your call was successful, and the `get_account` view method will provide updated results.

+Note that you can ping any pool, not just one you own.

 ## Additional links
 - [Lockup contracts explained](../tokens/lockup)